jlbradley1844/jlbradley1844.github.io/_drafts/quote-appendix.md

 O YE RICH ONES ON EARTH!
 The poor in your midst are My trust; guard ye My trust, and be not intent only on your own ease.
 (HW-P 54)

+The beginning of magnanimity is when man expendeth his wealth on himself, on his family and on the poor among his brethren in his Faith.
+(TB AL)

 GRATITUDE